huajiejin/data-structures-java/README.md

   1. First In First Out
   2. interface: enQueue deQueue front
   3. use case:
       - It's better to implement it with a doubly linked list.
       - Queue is an interface in java util, implements by LinkedList.
+  4. Circle Queue: front + array
 - Hashing

 ### Non-linear Data Structures